 Each installation is discussed in order by date of first reported operation (including trials).
-I don’t claim that this overview is definitive and I’ve excluded adapted water motors (which were generally powered by reticulated water supplies and could be coupled to a small generator to produce electricity).
+I don’t claim that this overview is definitive and I’ve excluded adapted water motors (which were usually powered by reticulated water supplies and could be coupled to a small generator to produce electricity).
 However, I have taken some care to delineate when each installation began operation as far as extant primary sources allow, and most are briefly placed in a state or national cultural heritage context.
-Where possible, links to digitised forms of supporting primary evidence are provided in the footnotes enabling readers to consult these sources as well.
+Wherever possible, links to digitised primary sources are provided in the footnotes enabling readers to consult these as well.

 1. Mount Bischoff Tin Mine, Waratah, Tasmania (1883)